Australia is free of the below listed diseases and has strict biosecurity measures in place to keep it free of these and other animal diseases.

 If Australia ever had an outbreak of FMD, LSD or ASF, meat products from affected farms would not be commercially available as all animals must first pass an inspection to ensure they are healthy, and all products must meet strict food safety requirements.

-Any product recall/withdrawal measures that may be associated with one of these diseases undertaken in Australia are in no way related to human food safety risks.
+Any measures that may be associated with one of these diseases undertaken in Australia are in no way related to human food safety risks.
 Such measures would only be for the purposes of livestock disease control.

 Any meat, milk or dairy product from a livestock animal that has been vaccinated against any of the diseases (where vaccines are used) in accordance with an approved Australian use remain safe to eat.
 Vaccines are used to protect the health and welfare of animals.
 The approved use of such vaccines does not affect the safety of products derived from vaccinated animals.
 There is no reason to alter consumption of meat, milk and dairy products if vaccination is used in Australia.